ibonnet/majorstudio1/README.md

 an intended audience.
 Through the exercise, students will explore the most effective way to communicate the information.
 Group discussion and critique of the work will highlight best practices. </i>

-<a href="https://github.com/ibonnet/majorstudio1/tree/main/Lab01">The assignmnent repository can be found here.</a>
+### <a href="https://github.com/ibonnet/majorstudio1/tree/main/Lab01">The assignment repository can be found here.</a>

 ## Lab 02: Qualitative Data
+### Learning goals
-<i><b>Learning Goals:</b>The second segment of the course will introduce the concept of qualitative data and how it can be
+<i> The second segment of the course will introduce the concept of qualitative data and how it can be
 represented.
 Students will explore manually-created design alternatives to sample data sets and examine how those solutions effectively communicate the content, as well as present a narrative context for the recipient.
 Students will be given a data set and will design a static visualization of the